IBSim/VirtualLab/docs/source/structure.rst

 The directory :file:`Install` contains the scripts used by the `non-interactive installation <install.html#non-interactive-installation>`_, which will install and configure **VirtualLab** and its dependencies such as python, **Code_Aster**, **SALOME** and **ERMES**.

+The directory :file:`Methods` contains files for the different methods available in **VirtualLab**, such as 'Mesh' and 'Sim'.

+The directory :file:`Experiments` contain simulation-specific scripts for each experiment available, which currently are `Tensile <virtual_exp.html#tensile-testing>`_, `LFA <virtual_exp.html#laser-flash-analysis>`_ and `HIVE <virtual_exp.html#hive>`_.
+Inside the experiment directory are scripts, grouped by their method type, required to run that specific virtual experiment.
+In :file:`Mesh` you will find **SALOME** python scripts which create the mesh of the testpiece, while in :file:`Sim` you will find the **Code_Aster** command scripts which outline the steps followed to setup the FE simulation.
+Alongside these files used for PreAster and PostAster can be found. :file:`DA` contains scripts used for data analysis.

+Other simulation-specific sub-directories may also be included in the experiment directory here, such as *Laser* for the LFA simulation which contains different laser pulse profiles measured experimentally.

 :file:`Common` contains scripts used by **VirtualLab** for any type of experiment.
 These includes setting up the environment through creating directories and inerfacing with the various packages incorporated, such as **SALOME** and **Code_Aster**.

-Alongside these are directories containing simulation-specific scripts for each experiment available, which currently are `Tensile <virtual_exp.html#tensile-testing>`_, `LFA <virtual_exp.html#laser-flash-analysis>`_ and `HIVE <virtual_exp.html#hive>`_.

-Inside the simulation directories are sub-directories containing the relevant files required to run that specific virtual experiment.
-In *Mesh* you will find **SALOME** python scripts which create the mesh of the testpiece, while in *Sim* you will find the **Code_Aster** command scripts which outline the steps followed to setup the FE simulation.
-Alongside these files used for PreAster and PostAster can be found. *DA* contains scripts used for data analysis.

-Other simulation-specific sub-directories may also be included here, such as *Laser* for the LFA simulation which contains different laser pulse profiles measured experimentally.

 Materials
 *********